DND-DRDC-RDDC/OS_PyCoMod/README.md

 # Initialization files

-Initialization dictionaries are useful when we want to set up the model from code, but it is often practical to contain the initialization data in a file.
+Initialization dictionaries are useful when we want to set up the model in Python code, but it is often practical to contain the initialization data in a file.
 This allows different model setups to be saved and edited by hand.
 For this purpose, SIRplus models can also be initialized from an Excel file.
 The Excel file template to initialize a particular model can be generated by the model itself by calling *_write_excel_init* and providing a file name.

 ```Python
 m3._write_excel_init('init_mix.xlsx')